-The holdings for private equity funds are investments in limited partnerships and are not held at a custody bank.
-The private equity funds comprise 6.2 percent of the Net Assets Available for Benefits in 2017 and 5.3 percent in 2016.
+The holdings for private credit and equity funds are investments in limited partnerships and are not held at a custody bank.
+The private credit investments comprise 0.1 percent of Net Assets Available for Benefits in 2018 and none were held in 2017.
+The private equity funds comprise 7.9 percent of the Net Assets Available for Benefits in 2018 and 6.2 percent in 2017.
 The holdings for the private real estate investments are investments in commercial real estate and also are not held at a custody bank.
-The private real estate investments comprise 6.7 percent of the Net Assets Available for Benefits in 2017 and 7.9 percent in 2016.
+The private real estate investments comprise 7.0 percent of the Net Assets Available for Benefits in 2018 and 6.7 percent in 2017.